Business & Economics

-- To stimulate and maintain student curiosity, interest and enjoyment in Economics
+- To stimulate and maintain student curiosity, interest and enjoyment in Business or Economics

-- To enable students to be familiar with economic and industrial knowledge, principles, skills and vocabulary, enabling students to make critical and judgmental micro and macroeconomic decisions
+- To enable students to be familiar with economic and industrial knowledge, principles, skills and vocabulary, enabling students to make critical and judgmental business or micro and macroeconomic decisions

 - To provide students with a learning framework which will raise their expectations and maximise their individual potential

 - To enable students to understand and use investigative methods